bright-cloud-studio/add-user-fields/README.md

 # Bright Cloud Studio's Add User Fields
 Adds two custom user fields, "User Image" and "User Bio", which can be added to templates using custom tags.
-Add to news templates to display an author's image and bio with each post or put in a static id to display them anywhere you'd like.
+Add to news templates to display an author's image and bio with each post or put in a static id to display anywhere you'd like.

 - On the "Edit User" page is a new section containing our two custom fields.